Frequently Asked Questions about EMDR at Alli Center in Iowa

 How do you ensure sessions do not become overwhelming or re-traumatizing?

 Appropriate pacing is essential in treating anyone dealing with trauma.
 Something you’ll hear from us time and again is how each person is unique.
 That makes it hard to give definite answers for questions like this, but there are some general guidelines we follow.
 We are client-centered clinicians, and that means moving at the pace that is most comfortable for you.
-Each therapeutic relationship begins with assessing where the client is now and prioritizing what’s most important for us to begin working on together.
+Each therapeutic relationship begins with assessing where you are now and hearing from you what priorities you have as we begin working together.
 That means we don’t dive into the deep end right away.
-We start with resourcing and stabilization, making sure that you have the tools you need for right now even as we keep our eye on the longer-term goals we’ve set together.
+We start with resourcing and stabilization, making sure that you have the tools you need for right now even as we keep our eye on longer-term goals.
 At the end of the day, there are lots of modifications our therapists make to individualize treatment so that it is paced correctly for each person.

 What does a typical course of trauma therapy look like with you?